paulwinex/pw-maya-restore-orient/README.md

 `X/Y/Z` - Orient the object along the selected axis relative to the selected element.
 The calculated vector will be directed exactly along the specified axis.
+These commands differ from similar commands from the `Align Selected` group in that they only rotate the vector in the direction to the specified axis.
+The commands from `Align Selected` align the entire object to the generated basis.

 `XZ/XY/YZ/YX/ZY/ZX` - Rotate the axis of the selected element onto the chosen plane.
 This is convenient for correcting the orientation of the object after the main alignment.